finnpedersenkazes/frontend-challenge/README.md

 # We Got You Covered

-## Small frontend challenge involving TypeScript, Preact and JSX.
+## Small frontend challenge involving TypeScript, Preact, Unistore and JSX.

 The idea is to help the user choose the optimal combination of premium and deductible.